Skip to content

 Similar projects¤

-Check out how to transition from those packages: link.
+Here's how to transition from those packages: link.

 You might also like¤

-• diffeqzoo: A library for example implementations of differential equations in NumPy and JAX
+- diffeqzoo: A library, for example, implementations of differential equations in NumPy and JAX

-• probfindiff: Probabilistic numerical finite differences, in JAX.
+- probfindiff: Probabilistic numerical finite differences in JAX.